‘Love Challenges, Be Intrigued By Mistakes, Enjoy Effort And Keep On Learning!’

 The fabulous range of technology available at Seymour Park Community Primary School enables the children to begin to comprehend the vastness of space.
 In the classroom, Year 5 children experience moving through the Solar System using augmented reality, and an amazing educational visit to the world-leading research center at Jodrell Bank provides children with the opportunity to apply their learning within a real-life context.

 North American Study

 In the Summer term, children further develop their map reading skills and use of 6-figure grid references.
 They also learn more about longitude and latitude and how this impacts upon physical and human geography along with understanding the difference between climate and weather.
-Children also undertake a fun fieldwork study of their local area, to help them compare and contrast Trafford with an area of North America.

 Please see our curriculum overview for more information about the other learning opportunities that take place in Year 5.

 We encourage our children to read at home with their families at least three times per week.
 Every child has a yellow reading record which can be signed each time they read, and all children are given a home reading book based on their book band.
 Children are also encouraged to read for pleasure in the classroom, with a wide range of books available in class reading corners.

 We use Google Classroom for home learning.
 Our children have one English and one Maths Home Learning activity to complete per week, this is set on a Friday and is to be returned the following Friday.